 George Carlin

 Carlin released his first solo album, Take-Offs and Put-Ons, in 1966.
-He won five Grammy Awards for Best Comedy Album, for FM & AM (1972), Jammin' in New York (1992), Brain Droppings (2001), Napalm & Silly Putty (2002), and It's Bad for Ya (2008).
+He won five Grammy Awards for Best Comedy Album, for FM & AM (1972), Jammin' in New York (1992), Brain Droppings (2001), Napalm and Silly Putty (2002), and It's Bad for Ya (2008).
 The lattermost was his final comedy special, filmed less than four months before his death from cardiac failure.

 Carlin co-created and starred in the Fox sitcom The George Carlin Show (1994–1995).
 He is also known for his film performances in Car Wash (1976), Outrageous Fortune (1987), Bill & Ted's Excellent Adventure (1989), Bill & Ted's Bogus Journey (1991), The Prince of Tides (1991), Dogma (1999), Jay and Silent Bob Strike Back (2001), Scary Movie 3 (2003), and Jersey Girl (2004).
-He had voice roles as Zugor in Tarzan II, Fillmore in Cars (2006), and as Mr. Conductor on Shining Time Station, and narrated the American dubs of Thomas & Friends.
+He had voice roles as Zugor in Tarzan II, Fillmore in Cars (2006), Mr. Conductor on Shining Time Station (1993 – 1995), and the narrator on the American dubs of Thomas & Friends.

 Carlin was posthumously awarded the Mark Twain Prize for American Humor in 2008.
 He placed second on Comedy Central's list of top 10 American comedians in 2004, while Rolling Stone magazine ranked him second on its list of the 50 best stand-up comedians of all time in 2017, in both cases behind Richard Pryor and ahead of Lenny Bruce.